craftercms/docs/source/reference/modules/studio/index.rst

     #.
 This allows the user to view the selected configuration's history

 Here are the settings that can be configured through Crafter Studio:

 ..
-TODO: Turn this into a table with name, description, and link to the sample configuration file or article

-..
 TODO: Does the Proxy config below here or in Engine? (it configures engine, but configures it for Preview)